cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 VDAFs in this specification use eXtendable Output Functions (XOFs) for two
 purposes:

-1. Extracting short, pseudorandom strings we call "seeds" from high entropy inputs
+1. Extracting short, pseudorandom strings called "seeds" from high entropy inputs

 1. Expanding seeds into long, pseudorandom outputs